Make Me Like a Child Again: Release and singles

 Make Me Like a Child Again was released on Myrrh Records in March 1976.
 It was Jackson's twenty fourth studio collection released in her career and her third Myrrh release.
 The album was distributed as a vinyl LP, containing five songs on either side of the record.
 It also was distributed as a cassette.
 The album failed to reach any Billboard chart positions, notably the Top Country Albums survey, which Jackson's albums often made appearances on.
 She would record several more gospel and country albums for the Word and Myrrh record labels during the 1970s.
 However, these albums lacked any commercial success.
-In her autobiography, Jackson reflected on the album's release and found that the record was "not very memorable" in comparison with her other gospel albums she released in her career.
-"Touring That City" was the only single that appeared on the album.
-It was first released on Myrrh in 1975.
+In her autobiography, Jackson reflected on the album's release and found that the record was "not very memorable" in comparison with her other gospel albums.
+"Touring That City" was the only single that appeared on the album, released on Myrrh in 1975.